 Employer Unemployment Taxes

 All employers in Wyoming must pay State Unemployment Tax Act (SUTA) taxes.
-The current wage base is $27,300 and rates range from 0.48% to 9.78%.
+The current wage base is $27,700 and rates range from 0.48% to 9.78%.
+In 2023, the wage base will increase to $29,100.
 New Wyoming businesses must submit documentation to have their rate calculated, considering their industry.
 If a business does not complete these forms, the state will give them a rate of 8.5%.
 Businesses that pay SUTA in full and on time can claim a tax credit of up to 5.4% on their Federal Unemployment Tax Act (FUTA) taxes.

 To learn more about FUTA requirements, check out our guide on FUTA and Form 940.